A historic New Street residence

 John Gay’s obituary reports he operated Gays City Stables in Trafalgar Street from 1866 until he died in 1912.
 An advertisement says he also had a private residence in New Street.8

 At some stage after Twist's death, John Gay and his family moved to 21 New Street.
-(A photograph at NPM suggests that John Gay and family lived at 21 New Street in 1886 after Twist's death in 1885.
+(A photograph at Nelson Provincial Museum suggests that John Gay and family lived at 21 New Street in 1886 after Twist's death in 1885).
 Gay owned the section which opened onto Halifax Street behind Twist’s property.
 The partnership with Gay was dissolved in June 1885, after Twist died.
 Gay’s City Stables was then run by John Gay and later his son Herbert.

 Gay’s Livery Stables was still in operation in 1904, however a William Frank, printer now owned 21 New Street.9 At that time New Street also featured Chinese gardens, on the Collingwood side of 21 New Street, labourers, clerks and cab drivers.